ryanirl/autodiff/README.md

 import numpy as np
 from tensor import Tensor, OP
-from lambdas import grad_fun, value_fun
+from ops import grad_fun, value_fun
 from utils import primitive, check

+# NOTE: TANH HAS ALREADY BEEN IMPLEMENTED, THOUGH THIS IS HOW IT
+# WOULD WORK IF IT WEREN'T ALREADY

 def e(x): return np.exp(x.value)